ibm-cloud-docs/workload-protection/regions.md

 Where
 * A *geography* is a geographic area or larger political body that contains one or more regions.
 * A *region* is a defined geographic territory.
-A region could be a specific postal code area, a town, a city, a state, a group of states, or even a group of countries.
+A region might be a specific postal code area, a town, a city, a state, a group of states, or even a group of countries.
 * `N/A` means feature that is not applicable to that geography.

-`(*)` For more information, see [Enabling the EU Supported setting](/docs/account?topic=account-eu-hipaa-supported#bill_eusupported).
+`(*)` For more information, see [Enabling EU support for your account](/docs/account?topic=account-eu-supported).